 SumUp is mostly known for its card readers.
 They don’t advertise its Virtual Terminal in Ireland, but if you have a SumUp account, you can – like we did – message customer support to get it activated.

 Then you have to complete an application and submit documents and proof of an online presence.
-If all goes well, the virtual terminal will be activated both in the online dashboard and mobile app.
+If all goes well, the virtual terminal will be activated both in the online dashboard and mobile SumUp App.

 SumUp Virtual Terminal has a simple layout, in line with all of SumUp’s no-fuss products.

-SumUp merchants taking card payments through a Solo or Air card reader benefit from keeping both face-to-face and phone payment transactions viewable in the same account, or exported to Excel for accounting.
+SumUp merchants taking card payments through a card reader benefit from keeping both face-to-face and phone payment transactions viewable in the same account, or exported to Excel for accounting.

 The virtual terminal accepts Visa, Mastercard, Maestro, American Express, Diners Club, Discover and JCB, which is the largest selection of accepted cards (on this shortlist) included automatically.